Cpos64/sleep-journal-tracker/template.md

 ## 💭 Dream Journal

 - 🌙 Did you dream? (yes/no):
-- ✍️ If so, describe your dream:
+- ✍️ If so, describe your dream(s):

 ---